-Show an interest in what your child is doing and recognize her efforts.
+Show an interest in what your children are doing and recognize their efforts.
 When children perform simple tasks and are acknowledged for them, they develop a sense of responsibility and this leads to self-motivation.

 Encourage Physical Activities

 Physical activities are a great way to manage emotions and also an outlet for tension.
-Encourage your children to engage in lots of physical free play outdoors and sports activities when they are older.
+Encourage your children to engage in lots of physical free play outdoors, as well as sports activities when they are older.

-This skill can be taught from a very early age.
+You can teach kids independence from an early age.
 Always allow your children to do the things they are able to do themselves.

 Children who have consistent and fair discipline at home feel more secure than those who are not aware of their boundaries.

 Children need to learn values and norms and behaviour that is acceptable in society.

 Discipline should be fair, not extreme or done in anger, and most importantly – applied consistently.
 This leads to children developing self-discipline in time.

 Always point out the behaviour that is inappropriate and don’t make discipline a personal attack on your child.